 4. What does the parole board look at?

-In order to determine whether an individual is ready for parole, the board considers eligibility factors that include (but are not limited to)3:
+In order to determine whether an individual is ready for parole, the board at a lifer hearing considers eligibility factors that include:3

-- the inmate’s parole plans (how the inmate plans to re-enter the community — where he/she will live and work, how he/she plans to remain productive, sober, etc.), and
+- The inmate’s parole plans (how the inmate plans to re-enter the community — where they will live and work, how they plan to remain productive, sober, etc.), and

 5. What are some factors that may make an inmate unsuitable for parole?